 by Stephen King

-Why this author: Without a doubt this is one of Stephen Kings signature novels.
+Without a doubt, one of the most famous novels based on a national park experience.
+The Shining is one of Stephen King’s signature novels.
 If you haven’t read it yet, now is the time.

-Overview of The Shining: Discover the famous Stanley Hotel, just outside the gates of Rocky Mountain National Park.
+Discover the famous Stanley Hotel, just outside the gates of Rocky Mountain National Park.

 The Shining was inspired Stephen King’s 1974 stay in Room 217.
-A truly frightening psycho horror story, the young son of the hotel’s new caretaker is sensing strange forces.
-In traditional King style you will be scared out of your mind.
+In a truly frightening psycho-horror story, the young son of the hotel’s new caretaker is sensing strange forces.
+In traditional King style, you will be scared out of your mind.

 by Eileen Charbonneau

 Eilieen Charbonneau is legendary for her detailed historical research and her ability to weave it into a beautiful story.
 In Waltzing In Ragtime, she shares an amazing tale set in Sequoia National Park:

 The year is 1900 and Olana Whittaker is striving to be recognized as a serious journalist in San Francisco.
 Through Olana, you can experience the challenges a woman in business faces.
 She meets forest ranger and conservationist Matthew Hart while writing a feature on Sequoia National Park.
 What ensues is a clash of cultures and of course a trying romantic relationship.

 Claire Kells writes about romantic twists as she leads her heroes to unravel mysteries.
 In Vanishing Edge, the first of her National Park Mystery Series, she takes us to Sequoia National Park

 As the book description says “Bad things happen in the wilderness—and sometimes they’re not accidents.”
 The heroine of this National Park novel, former FBI agent Felicity Harland, teams up with Navy Seal turned park ranger Huxly.
 Together they discover why a remote campsite was abandoned with all its high-tech gear and tent still standing.
 Their search takes them to a very dark place.